Ranaahmad9151/Anomaly-Detection-Platform-With-Visuals/README.md

 ## Acknowledgment

-Articles and videos used as reference are documented in the [reference](https://github.com/Ranaahmad9151/anomaly-detection-platform/tree/main/reference) directory.

-If you run into issues while testing the platform, please create an issue on this GitHub repository at the following link and I'll be glad to fix it: https://github.com/Ranaahmad9151/anomaly-detection-platform/issues

 If you'd like to collaborate with me or hire me, please feel free to send an email to Ranaahmad9151@gmail.com

 Make sure to check out other repositories on my [homepage](https://github.com/Ranaahmad9151).